 Keto may also be effective for weight loss after menopause.
 One study found that obese postmenopausal women lost an average of 20 pounds after 25 days of ketogenic dieting.[*]

 #2: Hormonal health

 The fall in estrogen during perimenopause not only disrupts menstruation.
 It also disrupts insulin function.[*]

 Insulin is a hormone that regulates blood sugar and fat-burning capacity.
-When insulin function is compromised (a condition called insulin resistance), it can be harder to lose fat.[*] This, unfortunately, may contribute to menopause-related weight gain.
+When insulin function is compromised (a condition called insulin resistance), it can be harder to lose fat due to enhanced inflammatory signaling.[*] This, unfortunately, may contribute to menopause-related weight gain.